 Preparation Steps

-Start by rinsing the dried beans under cold water to remove any debris.
-Soak them overnight in a large bowl with plenty of water, or use the quick soak method by boiling the beans for 2 minutes, then letting them sit for 1 hour.
+Rinse beans under cold water to clear any dirt.
+Soak them overnight in plenty of water or quick soak by boiling them for 2 minutes then taking off the heat and letting them sit for 1 hour.

 Cooking Instructions

-In a large pot, heat a splash of oil over medium heat.
-Add the diced onion, carrots, and celery, sautéing until softened, about 5-7 minutes.
-Stir in the minced garlic and cook for another minute.
-Drain the soaked beans and add them to the pot along with the broth and bay leaf.
-Bring the mixture to a boil, then reduce the heat to low and simmer for 1.5 to 2 hours, or until the beans are tender.
-If desired, add diced ham or bacon during the last 30 minutes of cooking.
-Season with salt and pepper to taste.
+Heat a bit of oil in a big pot over medium heat.
+Add onion, carrots, and celery and cook until they’re soft, about 5–7 minutes.
+Stir in garlic for one more minute.
+Drain beans and add them to the pot with the broth and bay leaf.
+Bring to a boil, then turn the heat low and let simmer for 1½ to 2 hours until beans are tender.
+If you want meat, add ham or bacon in the last 30 minutes.
+Season with salt and pepper.

 Serving Suggestions

-Serve the soup hot, garnished with fresh herbs.
-It pairs beautifully with crusty bread or a side salad for a complete meal.
+Serve hot with fresh herbs on top.
+It goes great with crusty bread or a simple side salad.

 Tips and Advice

-- How to Store Leftovers: Allow the soup to cool completely before transferring it to an airtight container.
-Store it in the refrigerator for up to 5 days.
+- How to Store Leftovers: Cool soup fully then keep in an airtight container in the fridge for up to 5 days.

 Common Mistakes When Making Bean Soup